-EPA is replacing many legacy systems with an Integrated Compliance Information System (ICIS).
-This will require DEQ to update current business processes and IT systems to accommodate the new system requirements.
+EPA has mandated that data required by its Integrated Compliance Information System (ICIS) be captured electronically from the source under its NPDES Electronic Reporting Rule.
+This will require DEQ to update current business processes and IT systems to accommodate these new requirements.
 New and changing environmental regulations require enhancements to existing systems and/or the creation of new systems.
-Other factors include management of infrastructure by VITA/NG partnership and aging systems and infrastructure supporting DEQs core business functions and services.
+Other factors include management of infrastructure by VITA and aging systems and infrastructure supporting DEQs core business functions and services.

-DEQ funding for Information Technology Services comes federal funding (6%), general fund (GF) appropriation (80%), and other nongeneral fund revenues (14%), primarily indirect cost revenues.
+DEQ funding for Information Technology Services comes federal funding (5%), general fund (GF) appropriation (77%), and other nongeneral fund revenues (18%), primarily indirect cost revenues.

-2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 6,019,044 1,491,441 6,019,044 1,491,441 Changes to Initial Appropriation 0 0 0 0
+2019 2019 2020 2020 General Fund Nongeneral Fund General Fund Nongeneral Fund

+Initial Appropriation for the Biennium 6,617,456 2,029,498 6,617,456 2,029,498 Changes to Initial Appropriation 0 0 734,160 0